MrDulgan/AKF/README.md

 - **Supports Debian and CentOS:** Automatically detects if the system is running Debian or CentOS, and adjusts package management and installation commands accordingly.

+- Automatic Locale Configuration: It installs the appropriate packages (locales for Debian, glibc-langpack-en for CentOS) and generates required locales (en_US.UTF-8, POSIX, etc.) based on the detected operating system, ensuring compatibility and proper locale configuration.

 - **Kernel Version Compatibility Warning:** Notifies users if the kernel version is 6.x or higher, recommending downgrading to 5.x for better compatibility with the server binaries.

 - **PostgreSQL Management:** Checks if PostgreSQL is installed and manages the installation of version 13.
 It can remove existing versions and install the correct one if needed.